Jump to the quick list↴

 Our Sony A6000 review goes into more detail.

-The Nikon D3500 is a DSLR, meaning it has a mirror mechanism that allows it to field an optical viewfinder.
-This makes it physically larger than mirrorless cameras like the Sony A6000, but many photographers prefer the slightly chunkier, ergonomic form factor of the DSLR.
-They may not be the most fashionable cameras on the block, but there’s still a place for them and will be for a long time.
+DSLRs, which have a mirror mechanism that allows it to field an optical viewfinder, are falling out of favour as manufacturers shift to mirrorless cameras.
+They're also physically larger than mirrorless cameras like the Sony A6000.
+However, that slightly chunkier, ergonomic form factor can actually be ideal for beginners.
+They may not be the most fashionable cameras on the block, but there’s still a place for them and will be for a long time, and they can now offer great value.

 When reviewing the Nikon D3500, we appreciated this satisfying DSLR handling – there’s no question that it’s an enjoyable camera to use.
 One thing we’d say is that while the bundled kit lens does the job, you will probably want to make upgrading it a priority.
 Picking up a lens with a larger maximum aperture gives you much more flexibility when it comes to exposure and depth of field, expanding your shooting options.